 - Report the dog bite to your local animal control office and the police.

 - Identify the owner by gathering information.
 Obtain the name and address of the dog owner, in addition to the dog license information.
-Find out if the has a past history or record or any other bites.
+Find out if he has a past history or record or any other bites.
 If the owner is identified then you are very likely entitled to compensation because of the dog bite law.
 Identification of the owner will also protect you in testing the dog for rabies so that you do not have to endure the rabies vaccine.
-A rabies vaccination can be expensive, time consuming, and painful.
+Rabies vaccination can be expensive, time-consuming, and painful.
 If you can get the dog tested for rabies, you can avoid treatment.

 - If possible, take photographs of the injuries caused by the dog bite as soon as you can.
 You will also want to document the extent of your injuries.
 Your lawyer may ask you to write down word for word how the accident occurred.

 - Consult a New York dog bite attorney as soon as possible.
 Dog bite laws are complex and hard to understand.
 Our attorneys will help you sort out the complexities of your case and get you the compensation you deserve for your injuries.
-You may be entitled to compensation for pain and suffering, lost wages, medical expenses and other out of pocket expenses relating to the injury.
-Under New York dog bite law, a dog that bites is the absolute responsibility of its owner.
-This concept is called strict liability under dog bite law in New York.
+You may be entitled to compensation for pain and suffering, lost wages, medical expenses, and other out-of-pocket expenses relating to the injury.
+Under the New York dog bite law, a dog that bites is the absolute responsibility of its owner.
+This concept is called strict liability underdog bite law in New York.